 Key notes to remember

-- Glucosamine and chondroitin work significantly better when given together than separately, meaning that the effect when they are together is greater than the additive effect of each of them given alone
+- Glucosamine and chondroitin work significantly better when given together rather than separately.
+This means that the effect when they are together is greater than the additive effect of each of them given alone.

-- Collagen II, PSGAGs and glucosamine are the only supplements that have shown evidence of promote regeneration rather than simply prevention of further damage
+- Collagen II, PSGAGs and glucosamine are the only supplements that have shown evidence of promoting regeneration.
+Other supplements simply prevent further damage.

-- ASUs are great for long term preventative care so start your horse on these early if you are planning on doing a lot of strenuous activity with them
+- ASUs are great for long term preventative care.
+Start your horse on these early if you are planning on doing a lot of strenuous activity with them.

 Step by Step Guide: How to Choose the Best Horse Joint Supplement